Healthedata1/Flask-PL/pages/additional-data.md

 {% endif %}

 <a id="qrbonus"></a>
-**Bonus Option 2:**  Get all QR for groups using multipleOr, batch/transaction or based on Q url
+#### 3.3 b) Bonus - Option 2: Get all QR for groups using multipleOr, batch/transaction or based on Q url

-see above for multipleOr, batch/transaction
+See above for multipleOr, batch/transaction

 also using the search `questionnaire` search parameter all the QuestionnaireResponses can be fetched in a single query.  *Note that this does not limit to the members in the group*.